-This annual report has been prepared by Kennecott Greens Creek Mining Company (KGCMC) in accordance with the mine's General Plan of Operations Appendix 11, Attachment C. Monitoring data summaries are presented for five inactive production rock sites (1350, 960, Mill backslope, Site C and Site E) and five quarries (Pit 405, Pit 6, Pit 174, Pit 5 and Pit 7).
-Pit 5 is currently the only quarry where active rock excavation still occurs.
+This annual report has been prepared by Hecla Greens Creek Mining Company (HGCMC) in accordance with the mine's General Plan of Operations Appendix 11, Attachment C. Monitoring data summaries are presented for five inactive production rock sites (1350, 960, Mill Backslope, Site C and Site E) and five quarries (Pit 405, Pit 6, Pit 174, Pit 5 and Pit 7).
+Pit 5 was the most recent active quarry and is now part of the Northwest Tailings Expansion area.
 A discussion of the 2.5 mile roadcut on the B Road is also included in this report.